wn-doolittle/caliper-spec/caliper.md

 ### TrueFalseResponse
 A Caliper TrueFalseResponse represents a response to a question in which only two possible options are provided (true/false, yes/no).
 TrueFalseResponse inherits all the properties and requirements defined for [Response](#response), its superclass.

-#### TODO
-* confirm: eliminate actor and assignable in favor of attempt in order to eliminate unnecessary redundancy.

 #### subClassOf
 [Response](#response)